hyprsoftcorp/IoTCoreAppUpdates/README.md

 6. The server side administrative website functionality can be integrated into any existing ASP.NET Core 2.x project by simply adding the Hyprsoft.IoT.AppUpdates.Web NuGet package and making the startup class configuration changes noted below.

 ### Process to Update an App
+#### Automated
+1. Integrate the administrative website NuGet package into your existing ASP.NET Core 2.x website and manage updates and packages via your browser.
+See the sample startup.cs code and administrative website screenshots below.

+#### Manually
-1. Add a new package definition to the manifest with an incremented file version, new release date, new source URI, and new checksum.
+1. Add a new package definition to the app update manifest with an incremented file version, new release date, new source URI, and new checksum.
 2. Upload the app update package (i.e. zip file) containing the updated application files (EXEs, DLLs, etc.) to your desired "host" (i.e  file sharing service).
-3. The next time the service checks for updates the new package definition is detected and the package is automatically downloaded to the device and installed.

 ### Sample Service Configuration
+The service configuration Json file resides on each device.
 ```json
 {
   "CheckTime": "03:00:00",